promworkbench/StochasticBPMN/README.md

 ![Instance - SBPMN - Handling of Compensation Requests.svg](resources/inputModel/StochasticBPMN/example/Instance%20-%20SBPMN%20-%20Handling%20of%20Compensation%20Requests.svg)

 ## Usage
+In this section we talk about, import, export, conversion, etc. We also talk about different ways on how the functionality of this package can be accessed.
+Currently, in ProM and Java, terminal access is pending.
 ### In ProM
 #### Import
 Just drag-n-drop the .bpmn file (extended with stochastic data) in ProM and select the `Stochastic BPMN 2.0 files (Diagram)` plugin for import.
 This will select the first diagram listed in the BPMN file.